analoghifi/Transformer-Snubber/README.md

 ----

-see as well this excellent article by Mark Johnson about this topic
+see as well this excellent article by Mark Johnson about the basics and backgrounds of this topic
-"Soft Recovery Diodes Lower Transformer Ringing by 10-20X"
+"<a href="docs/related/Soft Recovery Diodes Lower Transformer Ringing by 10-20X.pdf">Soft Recovery Diodes Lower Transformer Ringing by 10-20X.pdf</a>"

 ----